KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/7.mysql/README.md

 - Include the `connection.php` file in both, but make sure your `PHP` code won't run if the connection file isn't included
 - Create a form that allows you to fill in the table with your data in `insert.php`
 - Make sure your form requires every column of the table to be filled
-- Test by inserting your data, if it works, continue to step 4
+- Test by inserting your data
+- Check phpmyadmin to see if all your data is correctly entered into the database

 ### Step 4:
 > **WARNING: If you continue to this step and your code is buggy/not functional, you will tamper with online resources which will affect everyone.
 So test your code for bugs!**